dddddddddzzzz/open-heart-element/README.md

 and sets a key in `localStorage` to remember that a heart has been sent for this object ID.

 Note: This element does not come with any styling.
+Feel free to take [whatever that's in the demo](/demo.css).

 ### Attributes